 For example, a trip to a U.S. hospital may climb from $10,000 to $100,000 USD or more.
 Depending on your province, you may be entitled to:

 - A limited reimbursement per day for in-patient care (usually a few hundred dollars or less).

 - A reimbursement up to the rates for the same services at home (usually just a fraction of the total cost).

 Private travel insurance is an affordable way to protect yourself against these costs.
 It provides up to $10 million in emergency medical and hospital coverage, as well as round-the-clock emergency travel assistance from a knowledgeable and helpful team.
 You can also add coverage for non-medical travel expenses, like cancelled flights and lost baggage.

 Keep in mind that travel insurance doesn't cover everything; there are certain conditions, exclusions and limitations.
 Talk to your financial representative if you have questions and read over your insurance policy carefully before you travel.

 Many Canadians have some form of travel insurance or trip insurance through a credit card.
 Be careful when relying on this type of insurance, as coverage may be restricted to the cardholder or to non-medical expenses.
 Before you travel abroad, check with your credit card company or group health insurance provider to make sure you’re properly protected.

 Travel insurance does not cover everything.
-For complete terms, conditions, limitations and exclusions, please refer to the policy.
+Please refer to the policy for complete terms, conditions, limitations and exclusions.
 Travel insurance is underwritten by CUMIS General Insurance Company, a member of the Co-operators group of companies and administered by Allianz Global Assistance, which is a registered business name of AZGA Service Canada Inc.